Softening leather - Soft leather

 Consumers always touch leather first.
 Is it soft, warm, natural?
 Consumers want soft garment leather, as well as car or furniture leather.
 Leather in most cases should be as soft and natural as possible.
 The tanner achieves this through various processes.

 The process of softening the leather fibres is achieved by a rotating movement in a narrow, high, rotating barrel.
 This is necessary because the leather fibres stick together during drying, making the leather feel firmer.
 Also the finish on the leather makes it stiffer and must be softened.
 Short rods and steps in the barrels reinforce the movement of the leather.
+There are many machine variations for the tumbling and milling of leather.

 The drums are narrow and the fibres are additionally loosened by rods or steps when rotating in the walking barrel